 For all this, we’ve generally enjoyed going to focus groups.
 And not just for the out of office, snacks and voyeurism.
 And we can do all those things without going to focus groups.
 Just go the nearest coffee shop.
 But maybe be a bit careful with the voyeurism.
 Or call it people watching.

 Watching (and listening) to people who use your product BUT who are not marketing experts is a really good, if jolting way to give you some real-life perspective.

-When you work in brand management, that’s your all day, every day reason for being.
+When you work in brand strategy, that’s your all day, every day reason for being.
 So it’s very easy to fall into the trap that if YOU think like that, then surely your consumers will do too.
 Just not the case.

 Focus on the consumer’s perspective

 And that’s really the key point in how focus groups work in your whole marketing activity.
 Because, if you don’t take the time to ask consumers questions and listen to their answers, you’ll never know what they want.